What Should Your Gutter Estimate Include?

 Color - Deep/rich colors, usually called premium colors, tend to cost more than a standard color choice.

 Fascia & Soffit Repair - Rotted fascia must be replaced before new gutters are installed and will be an additional charge for labor and material.
 The fascia board is normally attached to the soffit board and usually needs to be replaced with the fascia board if damaged.

 Extras - Additional costs include adding gutter guards, splash blocks, rain diverters, and downspout extenders.

 Protection - It is important that the gutter company protects the siding, windows, landscaping, and anything else that could be damaged during the gutter installation process.

 Debris Clean Up - All debris should be thoroughly cleaned up and a final walk through should be performed to pick up any remaining trash during the gutter process.

 How Long is the Estimate Valid For - Most estimates are valid for 30 days due to fluctuations in material and overhead costs.

 Material & Workmanship Warranty - Material and workmanship warranties can vary and should be detailed in the estimate.

 Terms & Payment Schedule - The contract terms and payment details should be included in the estimate/contract.

 Above are the main components of what all gutter estimates should include.
-We suggest that the homeowner review each line item in detail with the gutter company.
+We suggest that the homeowner or business owner review each line item in detail with the gutter company.
 If a gutter estimate is missing one or more details of these key components, we recommend discussing them with the gutter contractor and confirm everything is included in the documentation before signing a contract.
-If you have any additional questions or would like a FREE gutter replacement estimate contact us today.
+If you have any additional questions or would like a FREE gutter estimate contact us today.